Welcome to FIT Research Lab Innovative. Inclusive. Community-Focused

 Daum Chung, RN, MSC

-Chung is from South Korea.
+Daum Chung is from South Korea.
 She completed her bachelor's and master's degrees in nursing at Hanyang University and worked as a nurse for three years at a regional emergency medical center in Korea.

-During her Master's program, she had the opportunity to participate in several research projects focused on older adults, where she engaged with community-dwelling and long-term care residents, dementia patients, and their family caregivers.
+During her Master's program, she had the opportunity to participate in several research projects focused on older adults, where she engaged with community-dwelling and long-term care residents, dementia patients, and their caregivers.

 These experiences deepened her desire to support them not only through clinical practice but also through tech-related research.
 Chung felt a strong commitment to advocating for their unique needs and challenges, which ultimately inspired her to pursue a PhD.

-Fun Fact: She is a huge fan of detective and mystery novels and movies!
+A fun Fact: She is a huge fan of detective and mystery novels and movies!

 Connect